Building profitable strategies using non-trending financial assets

 Tom Pansegrau, CFA

-Tom Pansegrau is responsible for the management of 7orca's volatility strategies and the development of risk premium strategies.
+Tom is responsible for the management of 7orca's volatility strategies and the development of risk premia concepts.
 He has more than 10 years of professional experience in quantitative asset management and has worked for Robeco, Metzler and Berenberg, among others.
-Previously, he managed options-based investment solutions at Berenberg as Head of Liquid Alternatives.
-Tom Pansegrau holds a Master in Finance (Financial Engineering, M.Sc.) from the University of Lausanne and is a CFA Charterholder.
+Previously, he managed option-based investment solutions at Berenberg as Head of Liquid Alternatives.
+Tom holds a Master in Finance (Financial Engineering, M.Sc.) from the University of Lausanne and is a CFA Charterholder.

 Disclaimer